TsvetinaRasheva/MyString/README.md

 # MyString

-This is my version of String.
+My version of String class with some tests.